* This is the Professional Version. *

 HIV-related FUO: Fever for > 3 wk in outpatients with confirmed HIV infection or > 3 days in inpatients with confirmed HIV infection if the diagnosis remains uncertain after appropriate evaluation

-Causes of FUO are usually divided into 4 categories (see Some Causes of FUO):
+Causes of FUO are usually divided into 4 categories (see Table: Some Causes of FUO):

 Infections are the most common cause of FUO.
 In patients with HIV infection, opportunistic infections (eg, TB; infection by atypical mycobacteria, disseminated fungi, or cytomegalovirus) should be sought.